Texas Cottage Food Law: Food Safety Training Requirements

 Cottage food operations don’t have to comply with the Texas Food Establishment Rules, which require that all food workers earn a food handler card.

-However, Texas still requires that you complete an accredited basic food safety education or training program for food handlers.
+However, like other states, Texas still requires that you complete an accredited basic food safety education or training program for food handlers.

 While Texas prohibits you from selling foods that require time and temperature controls and that are more prone to bacterial contamination like animal products and cut fruits and vegetables, it’s still important that you know how to prepare and handle approved cottage foods safely (1).